codio-content/Javascript_Maze-Thinking_logically/.guides/content/Final-Challenge-5f13.md

 |||guidance
 ## Solution

-The ordering of the various "Add" blocks is not essential, as long as they come after `Create Empty Maze`.
+The ordering of the various "Add" functions is not essential, as long as they come after `createEmptyMaze`.
 The solution will need to include enough energy stores to increase the score to meet the requirement when the goal is reached.

 ```javascript
 createEmptyMaze()